Travel in Austria

 Besides the Lakes Trail, there are several other beautiful trails with wonderful mountain views.
 Also, at the summit there is a ropes course suitable for families, as well as a few small hiker huts with traditional Austrian hot meals, live music, and accommodation if desired.

-Essential Additional Information for Taking the Cable Car
+Essential Additional Information for Your Visit

 Operating Hours: